Bionus/imgbrd-grabber/docs/_docs/sites/source-example.md

 # Authentication

-While this particular API does not require authentication, it's pretty common for sources to require being authenticated before being able to access the API.
+While this particular API does not require authentication, it's pretty common for sources to require being authenticated before being able to access their API.
 In Danbooru's case, it's also useful to provide authentication because it allows premium users to use their premium features within Grabber (for example to search more than 2 tags at a time).

 So how do we do that?
 First, we have to determine which kind of authentication is required.
-Usually, for proper API, the user would need to provide its API key somehow in the request.
+Usually, for a proper API, the user would need to provide its API key somehow in the request.
 Or for an HTML-based "API", that would be a more classic login form somewhere.

 Grabber supports many types of login, such as OAuth, POST, HTTP Basic, in-url, etc. The exhaustive list can be found in the `IAuth` type.